 John Mark’s story begins in Acts.
 When Peter is miraculously released from prison he heads to the home of John Mark’s mom, Mary.
-They are praying for Peter at that time; John Mark is likely a part of that prayer meeting.
+They are praying for Peter at that time.
+John Mark is likely a part of that prayer meeting (Acts 12:12).

-Later, Barnabas (John Mark’s cousin) and Paul take him on a missionary journey, but John-Mark bales on them early on and returns home, to Jerusalem.
+Barnabas (John Mark’s cousin) and Paul take him on a missionary journey (Acts 12:25).
+He helps them at first (Acts 13:5).
+But after a while, John-Mark bales on them early on and returns home, to Jerusalem (Acts 13:13).

-Later, Barnabas wants to give his cousin a second chance, but Paul adamantly disagrees and the two-part company over John Mark’s failure.
+Later, Barnabas wants to give his cousin a second chance, but Paul adamantly disagrees and the two-part company over John Mark’s failure (Acts 15:37-40).

 However, the story doesn’t end there.
 John Mark makes a comeback and wins Paul over.
-In Paul’s various letters, he affirms their relationship, calls John Mark a coworker, and asks the church to accept and welcome him.
-John Mark is also affirmed by Peter.
+In Paul’s various letters, he affirms their relationship (2 Timothy 4:11), calls John Mark a coworker (Philemon 1:24), and asks the church to accept and welcome him (Colossians 4:10).

-John Mark rushed into ministry before he was ready—he didn’t “count the cost”—and did not prove to be faithful.
+John Mark rushed into ministry before he was ready—he didn’t “count the cost” (Luke 14:28)—and did not prove to be faithful.
 Despite his poor start, he turned things around and finished well, helping both Paul and Peter.
 He is likely the author of the gospel of Mark.